techidaily/site-fox-helps/source/_posts/in-2024-transforming-still-images-into-expressive-animations-gif.md

 [Gfycat](https://gfycat.com/) offers a variety of GIF templates for presentations, webpages, and videos that you can customize with your own text, images, and branding.

 The platform is available for free and premium users.
 The premium version offers two pricing plans starting at **$3/month**.
-You can also [create your own GIF outro templates using Gfyca](https://tools.techidaily.com/wondershare/filmora/download/)t.
+You can also [create your own GIF outro templates using Gfyca](https://tools.techidaily.com/wondershare/filmora/download/) t.

 ![gfycat platform](https://images.wondershare.com/filmora/article-images/2022/11/gfycat-platform.png)